Understanding Severance Packages, Part 3: Stock Awards and Investment Portfolios

 Over the years, our team has helped many executives and professionals navigate the complicated and often overwhelming severance process.
 We’ll develop a personalized strategy, including investment recommendations, to help you make the most of your severance package and position your finances for long-term success.

-If you have questions regarding your company stock awards and investment portfolio, please contact a Corient Wealth Advisor today.
+If you have questions about your company stock awards or how to restructure your investment portfolio after leaving your employer, please contact a Corient Wealth Advisor today.

 ABOUT THE AUTHOR